 Although New York does not have drug testing per se laws, there are other laws which can seriously impact employer drug testing protocols.

-New York City has a prohibition of pre-employment drug testing for marijuana or derivatives except as otherwise provided by law with exceptions for specific positions (i.e., police officers, supervisors of children, etc.).
+New York City – Pre-employment testing is prohibited for marijuana or derivatives except as otherwise provided by law with exceptions for specific positions (i.e., police officers, supervisors of children, etc.).
 This list was expanded and clarified by listing types of positions that fit the exception which became effective July 24, 2020.

 See Significant above.